Ph.D. Computer Science

 CVPR2018 @ Salt Lake City

-Here are more projects I did for classes and for fun.Computer Graphics
+Here are projects I did for fun (or for fun classes).Computer Graphics

 In this project, we present a system for cross-domain similarity search that helps us with sketch-based 3D shape retrieval.
-Instead of using hand crafted features for searching, we propose our DeepSketch neural network that is built on Siamese network to learn features that are basis for later similarity search using K-nearest Neighbor (KNN).
+Instead of using hand crafted features for searching, we propose our DeepSketch neural network that is built upon the Siamese network to learn features for KNN search.
 Here is a report on this project.

 It is well known that cinematographers may carefully select colorsto provoke an emotional response, provide visual clarity, or serve anarrative purpose.
 We also have the sense, however, that the simple set of colors used in cinema is distinguishable both from the colors of casual videos and among different cinematic genres.
 In this project, we analyze how color is used in cinema and exploremethods to transfer color between cinematic and casual videos.
 Here is the video and write-up for this project.

 In this project, we built an Android APP for an AR food menu.
 We place a user-selected food image onto a plate in the real world space with a vision-based estimation of the correct homography.
 Here is a demo link.